dev-xo/remix-auth-totp/README.md

 This Strategy uses a Passwordless Authentication Flow based on Email-Code validation.<br />

 The user will receive an email with a code that will be used to authenticate itself.<br />
-The code has just one use and it's valid for a short period of time, which makes it very secure.<br />
+The code has just a single use and it's valid for a short period of time, which makes it very secure.<br />

 Let's see how we can implement this Strategy for our Remix App.